The Leadership.

 Urgency

 You're still running the programme by default.
-You know you need to step out of that role, but you're not ready to make the permanent hire before you understand exactly what it should look like.
-A fractional lead runs the function properly while you work that out.
+You need to step out, but you're not ready to make the permanent hire until you know what the role really needs.
+A fractional lead runs it properly while you figure that out.

-You have a strong team that has never run a migration, implementation or transformation of this scale.
-You need someone to install the operating system and lead the first one, not own it forever.
-Show them how, then leave.
+A strong team that hasn't done a migration, an implementation or a transformation at this scale.
+You need someone to set up how the work runs and lead the first one, then leave.

-A board, investors or a funder want to see delivery maturity.
-A reshuffled title doesn't move the needle.
-A credible senior operator in the function does.
+A board, investors or a funder want to see real delivery maturity.
+A new job title won't do it.
+A credible senior operator in the role will.

-The business is making a hard turn: a core system replacement, a data platform build, an operating model reset.
-No one internal has done this before.
-You need the expertise for this phase.
-Not permanently.
+The business is making a big move: a new core system, a new data platform, a new operating model.
+Nobody on the team has done this before.
+You need the right person for this phase, not forever.

 Stabilisation

-Something broke.
-A stalled migration, a botched go-live, a programme that has lost its way.
-You need an experienced operator to stop the bleeding and rebuild.
-Not a consultant to document what went wrong.
+Something's gone wrong.
+A stalled migration, a rough go-live, a programme that's drifted.
+You need an experienced operator to steady it, not a consultant to write up what went wrong.

-There's a gap between what leadership expects and what is actually being delivered.
-No one internal can name it without political cost.
-The temporary nature of the engagement is what makes that honesty possible.
+There's a gap between what leadership thinks is happening and what's actually being delivered.
+Nobody internal can say it without paying a political price.
+A temporary outsider can.

-You have a delivery manager who should be leading the function in 12 months.
-You need someone to hold it, develop them and hand it over cleanly when they're ready.
+You've got a delivery manager who should be running this in twelve months.
+You need someone to hold it now, develop them, and hand it over cleanly when they're ready.

 If one of these